-Again using one on ones and a combination of customer focus groups, email surveys, social media polls, phone surveys and online surveys to get customer feedback.
-Be crystal clear on the demographics of your target audience.
+Using a combination of customer focus groups, one on ones, email surveys, social media polls, phone surveys, and online surveys to get customer feedback, we can get crystal clear on the demographics and motivations of your target audience.

 4. Assess your consumer touch points.

 Walk a mile in your customers’ shoes by understanding their Path to purchase.
-Review your business logo, brochures, sales sheets, product packaging, letterhead, business cards and how you advertise.
+Review your business logo, brochures, sales sheets, product packaging, signage, business cards and advertising.
 What is your online presence?
 Review your business website, social media channels, email marketing, newsletters, and content marketing pieces.
 Where is web traffic coming from?
 Using analytics, assess your bounce rate?
 If visitors leave your site leave right away, it’s not as effective as it should be.
 What is your conversion rate?
 Is it rising or falling?
 Where are the weak points in your sales funnel?

-Are all of these elements consistent in terms of design, color and tone of voice?
-And most importantly are they “On-brand” for who you are?
+Are all of these elements consistent in terms of design, colour and tone of voice?
+And most importantly are they “on-brand” for who you are?

 5. Evaluate your marketplace

 Who are your biggest competitors?
-More often than not companies don’t have an up to date idea of what’s happening in the marketplace today.
-When talking to your customers find out who else they are considering in the mix when /trying to choose a provider for your product or service.
+More often than not companies don’t have an objective idea of what’s currently happening in their competitive landscape.
+When talking to your customers find out who else they are considering in the mix when trying to choose a provider for your product or service.